naveenankireddy/Kawa_App/README.md

 ### `npm i`

-It Intsalls the all dependencies in package.json
+It Installs all the dependencies in package.json

 ### `npm start`